JuliaDataScience/JuliaDataScience/contents/data_vis.md

 ### Attributes

 A custom plot can be created by using `attributes`.
-The attibutes can be set through keyword arguments.
+The attributes can be set through keyword arguments.
 A list of `attributes` for every plotting object can be viewed via:

 ```jl